AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 Why should other options be explored?
 What were the problems?
 </div>

-3. Entrance/Exit Plates - At this phase the entrance and exit plates are only fabricated so they fit into the acrylic box.
-They were cut in the machine shop using the larger bandsaw and sanded so they would sit flush in the box.
-No holes have been drilled yet.
+3. Entrance/Exit Plates - Currently, the entrance and exit plates are only fabricated so they fit into the acrylic box.
+The main plates were cut in the machine shop using the large bandsaw and sanded so they would sit flush in the box.
+The team expected a change in methods and decided not to proceed with cutting the holes.

 <div class="alert alert-block alert-danger">
 Again - be consistent with formatting